SAP/fundamental/docs/pages/layouts/application-layout.md

 ## Application with UI overlay
 {: .docs-header-h2}
 The overlay container is meant to accommodate any content that needs to be positioned on top of the UI.
 The is often included at the bottom of the DOM to overcome positioning and overflow styles of content container.
+There are two options for Application overlay.

+- `.fd-overlay--modal`: Dims background and position the modal in the center of the viewport.
+- `.fd-overlay--alert`: Does not dim the background and positions the alert component near the top of the viewport.
 Commonly the `fd-overlay` class will be added to the overlay to dim the background and center the content, as with a modal.
 However, the container is generic enough to accommodate any full-UI takeover.

 The container visibility can be toggled with the `aria-hidden` attribute.

+### Application Overlay Modal example
+{: .docs-header-h3}

 {% capture app-layout-no-sidebar %}
 <div class="fd-ui fd-ui--fundamental">